Correctional Officer

 I have no idea what a Correctional Service Technician does or where they work.
 I am guessing it is an entry level job so they may ask you questions within the field that fit into the MQs (minimum qualifications).
 They are also likely to ask you questions about your general ideas re: interactions with inmates.
 They may also be interested in your attendance and/or job preformance at a previous job or school and your communication skills, especially writing skills.
 Wish I could be more helpful but I am having trouble visualizing the job.
 It sounds like you will be functionally a supervisor-lead person for a crew of inmate janitors.

-Asked by Mason over 9 years ago
+Asked by Kc about 10 years ago